arthur-barsegyan/spotify-m3u-import/README.md

 # spotify-m3u-import

-A small python script to create a Spotify playlist from a m3u playlist file.
+A small python script to create a Spotify playlist from a m3u playlist file or iTunes XML file.

 It will: